ska-telescope/developer.skatelescope.org/src/policies/compute-access.rst

 The sysadmin and switchadmin groups are very likely to be shared across telescopes, to allow for eventual follow-the-sun-support.

 We expect to use the same group types for AA0.5 and subsequent production environments; however, the group membership will differ.
+We expect to grant access sparingly to the production systems, in order to maintain their integrity.
 We would also expect to configure our tools differently, so that access tokens are much shorter-lived, and audit logs scrutinised more frequently.

 ========= ======== ====================== ================================================================================================================================